nico-qwer/MiniComputer/README.md

 Use hex numbers to show a pixel color
 New line means new row of pixels
-You can use spaces as much as you like between numbers See ConsoleColors.txt for all colors available and their hex number
+You can use spaces as much as you like between numbers
+See ConsoleColors.txt for all colors available and their hex number

+## Save files:

+On boot up, chose the save file to load
+Save all currently active files and directories